asa-ct/miniconf2023/pages/venue.md

 permalink: /venue/
 ---

-The conference will be hybrid, with in-person sessions held in [Pfizer Research Site at Groton, CT](https://www.pfizer.com/groton-connecticut). <span style="background-color:#FFFF00;">You must show a valid photo ID (e.g., a driver license) to be admitted onto the Pfizer site.</span>
+The conference will be hybrid, with in-person sessions held in [Pfizer Research Site](https://www.pfizer.com/groton-connecticut) in Groton CT.

 All sessions will be broadcast live via Zoom.
 The zoom link and password for virtual attendance will be sent to registrants before the event.
+<span style="background-color:#F8F7B1;">You must show a valid photo ID (e.g., a driver license) to be admitted onto the Pfizer site.</span>

 ### Directions to Pfizer and Parking